vegaprotocol/vega/UPGRADING.md

 vega --help
 ```

+### Vega Wallet

+The Vega Wallet has had several commands changed.
+Refer to the Vega Wallet `--help` to see the latest commands and guidance on how to use them.

 ## Data node

+#### Deprecations

-The `node` subcommand has been deprecated in favour of `start`.
+`node` subcommand has been deprecated in favour of `start`.
 You should use the new command as the previous one will be fully removed in a future release.

+#### Additions

-The `init` command now requires the chain-id of the current Vega network.
+`init` now requires the chain-id of the current Vega network.
 For example, if you were to initialise a data node for the current mainnet, you would run the following command:

 ```Shell
 vega datanode init --home="$DATANODE_HOME" "vega-mainnet-0009"
 ```

-The new `network-history` subcommand provides tools to manage the network history segments saved by the data node, which are shared across the network through IPFS.
+`network-history`, a new subcommand, provides tools to manage the network history segments saved by the data node, which are shared across the network through IPFS.

-The new `last-block` command returns the last block processed by the data node.
+`last-block`, a new command, returns the last block processed by the data node.